Terms and Conditions

 - Accurate assessments of the scope of work at the outset

-If we fall below the standards set out in this service level agreement, we want to hear from you.
-If we otherwise disappoint you, we also want to hear.
-Your primary point of contact should be the partner responsible for your matter, but in their absence please contact the Global Chairman Ross Munro at firstname.lastname@example.org.
+If we fall below the standards set out in this service level agreement we want to hear from you.
+If we otherwise disappoint you we also want to hear.
+Your primary point of contact should be the partner responsible for your matter but in their absence please contact the Global Managing Partner, William Peake at firstname.lastname@example.org.

 Harneys is a leading international offshore law firm.
-From more than 12 offices around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg and Anguilla.
+From locations around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, Anguilla, and Jersey.
+Jersey legal services are provided through a referral arrangement with Harneys (Jersey) which is an independently owned and controlled Jersey law firm.
+For more information contact us at email@example.com.